 Interested in growing your library?
 Die-hard collectors can lose themselves among the well-stocked shelves at bookshop La Maison de La Bande Dessinée.
 It’s the place to go for posters, figurines and comics from Japanese manga and graphic novels to hard-to-find Tintin editions.

-On your next visit to Brussels, book the Tintin Suite at Hotel Amigo and follow the route of the comic strip heroes honoured in paint on the city walls, or ask our Concierge by email concierge.amigo@roccofortehotels.com or phone +32 2547 4736 to arrange a private guide.
+On your next visit to Brussels, book the Tintin Suite at Hotel Amigo, or ask our Concierge by email concierge.amigo@roccofortehotels.com or phone +32 2547 4736 for more information.

 You may also like